Psychedelic-Assisted Therapy: A Role for Acupuncturists?

 The world seems to be abuzz these days with what some are calling the “psychedelic renaissance,” a veritable revival and reimagining of utilizing both natural and synthetic psychedelic compounds to encourage states of healing in its participants.
 Research into psychedelics is robust and ongoing as various stakeholders mobilize their efforts to elucidate the benefits these medicines may offer.

 Psychedelic-assisted psychotherapy (PAT) is gaining attention as a means to marry the use of psychedelic medicines with psychotherapy modalities for improved mental health outcomes in some of our most vulnerable populations.
-Dr. Rick Doblin, executive director of the Multidisciplinary Association for Psychedelic Studies (MAPS) estimates that a staggering 30,000 well-trained therapists will be required to meet this future need, as psychedelics become FDA-approved.¹
+Dr. Rick Doblin, president and founder of the Multidisciplinary Association for Psychedelic Studies (MAPS), estimates that a staggering 30,000 well-trained therapists will be required to meet this future need, as psychedelics become FDA-approved.¹

 As an acupuncturist and recent graduate of a psychedelic-assisted therapies and research certification program, I’ve considered how other acupuncturists might fit into the psychedelic landscape as these medicines are introduced into our health care system.
 If 30,000 therapists are being called on to meet the public need, it makes sense that we think broadly to include practitioners of other disciplines to serve as additional resources for patients seeking quality support.